Submit to Minetta Review

 While Minetta Review is a student-run publication at New York University, you do not need to be matriculated in order to submit.
 We consider writing and artwork from talents across the country and around the world.

 If you are interested in submitting art, prose, or poetry, please visit our Submittable at: https://minettareview.submittable.com/submit.
 We no longer review submissions via email.

 You may submit no more than two prose pieces, each consisting of less than 1500 words.
 Please label your submission with your full preferred name and the number of prose pieces included.

 You may submit no more than three poems.
 Please label your submission with your full preferred name and the number of poems included.

 You may submit no more than ten images of a cohesive series.
 Please send artworks in .jpg or .tif format and label each file with the appropriate title.
 If possible, send 300dpi files, and if not, please have a high resolution version readily available upon request.
 Links and attachments of more than ten images will not be considered for publication.

 We look forward to receiving your submissions.
 Thank you for your contribution to Minetta Review!

 Selection & Publication

 You will typically receive a response 4 – 10 weeks after the submissions deadline.
+Due to our high volume of submissions, only owners of accepted work will be contacted.
 Accepted pieces will be featured in print and electronically.
-Upon publication all rights revert to the contributor, whose authorization is required for reprints, and we ask that reprints in other publications credit Minetta Review as the original printer.
+Upon publication, all rights revert to the contributor, whose authorization is required for reprints, and we ask that reprints in other publications credit Minetta Review as the original printer.